weavejester/lein-ring/README.md

 * `:auto-refresh?` -
   If true, automatically refresh the browser when source or resource files are modified.
 Defaults to false.
+Ignored (always false) for generated artifacts.

 * `:nrepl` -
   A map of `:start?` and (optionally) `:port` and `:host` keys.
 If